Deportations of Kurds from Transcaucasia: History

 Ismet Cheriff Vanly emphasizes that "the deportations of 1937 were quite unrelated to the Second World War or its anticipation.
 Nor can the deportation of 1944 be connected with the war.
 In this respect they differ from the cases of the Crimean Tatars and the Volga Germans".
 He refers to Professor Shakero Mihoyi, according to whom the deportations transpired at the instigation of Mir Jafar Baghirov, the Azerbaijani government's leader, who maintained close connections with Stalin and the OGPU.
 Vanly continues that "[w]hile this may be true in the case of the Kurds deported from Azerbaijan, it fails to explain why Armenia and Georgia followed suit".
 He writes that it appears that the deportations were instigated by pressure from Turkey, as Turkey was concurrently engaged in the deportation of its Kurdish populace.

 Not all Transcaucasian Kurds were subjected to deportation for resettlement in Kazakhstan, Kirghizia, Tajikistan, Uzbekistan, and Siberia.
 Some among them were able to eventually return to Transcaucasia.
 However, the precise figures regarding the deported population remain unknown.

 According to Vanly's calculations, "in 1990 […] the four districts of Kurdistan might have a total population of 300±350,000 of whom some two-thirds would be Kurdish, and in Transcaucasia as a whole Kurds would have numbered close to one million, including 500,000 in Azerbaijan, had it not been for deportations and other forms of persecution".

-The census data from 1970, which recorded 88,930 Kurds in Soviet Union, reflects, together with the manipulation of the figures, the fact of mass deportation of Kurds.
+The census data from 1970, which recorded 88,930 Kurds in the Soviet Union, reflects, together with the manipulation of the figures, the fact of mass deportation of Kurds.
 Vanly criticizes the explanation of Soviet philologist Magomet Isayev that the reason for the sharp decline in the number of Kurds in the census was their "assimilation", because they were "scattered among several other nationalities", as a "typical Soviet euphemism for the forcible deportations of 1937 and 1944 and the resettlement in Soviet republics largely in Central Asia".

 Among the deported Kurds were Nadir Nadirov (from the Azerbaijan SSR) and Arab Shamilov (from the Armenian SSR).

-Vanly places responsibility for the enforced deportations of the Kurds on Stalin and Baghirov and their adherents.
+Vanly places responsibility for the enforced deportations of the Kurds on Stalin, Baghirov and their adherents.